Sweden’s southernmost point

 Bus

 Skånetrafiken bus number 190, which operates between Trelleborg Central Station and Ystad, stops at Smygehuk.
 You can get off at the Hamnen bus stop.
-During the summer season, the red London bus named “Palmbussen” offers free daily rides between Trelleborg and Smygehuk, with stops at Dalabadet and Gislöv’s harbor.
+During the summer season, the red London bus named “Palmbussen” offers free daily rides between Trelleborg and Smygehuk, with stops at Dalabadet and Gislöv’s harbour.

 Find the timetables here